pyladies/global-conference/content/schedule/_index.md

   "/img/schedule-icon.png"
   >}}

-# Preliminary version
+# PyLadiesCon Schedule 2024

-The current schedule is not final and it will probably change in the following days.
+Below is the finalized schedule for the conference happening between 6-8 Dec 2024.
-Additionally, new activities might be added before the conference.
+Some prerecorded videos might not be shown on this list but they will be broadcast during breaks.

 {{< rawhtml >}}
   <!-- begin pretalx -->